 "Red Sox?" asked the owner seeing my hat.

-We settled the bill and after we left the restaurant, the owner flicked off the lights.
+After settling the bill we left the restaurant and the owner flicked off the lights.

 The street was dark.
 No one was on it.